 More about forms

 Although international students aren’t eligible for federal loans, it’s still important that they fill out a Free Application For Federal Student Aid (FAFSA) form.
 The FAFSA is the form that’s used to determine eligibility for federal loans — but schools also use it to determine if international students are eligible for scholarships from the school or the state where it’s located.
-Because you don’t have a U.S. social security number, you won’t be able to submit the form online, but you can print out a copy or submit it via email.
+Since you don’t have a U.S. social security number, you won’t be able to submit the form online, but you can print out a copy or submit it via email.

 Before you start filling out forms, contact the school(s) you plan to apply to so you can find out what forms they require.
 Also, the sooner you can submit your aid forms, the better — some financial aid is distributed on a first-come, first-served basis.
 Something else to look into: see if your home country offers financial aid to students studying abroad in other countries.